 Walmart and Southwest have used pricing as differentiation, but they have the structural advantage to do so sustainably.
 Cutting prices is insanity if the competition can go as low as you can.

 Some people are new to your category of products.
 Others are experts—folks who know this category intimately.
 Most are in the novice category.

 Where a category connoisseur sees differences, a novice sees similarities.
 A connoisseur also knows to look for them—a novice lacks the necessary experience and filters to find or assess those minor differences.

-That means that being just a little bit different is not good enough (at least not when you’re trying to increase awareness and gain market share).
+That means that being just a little bit different is not good enough (at least not when you’re trying to increase awareness, build brand loyalty, and gain market share).

 It’s tempting to be a safe and boring company.
-To do safe and boring marketing, post safe and boring stuff.
+A safe and boring marketing strategy churns out safe and boring stuff.
 It’s inoffensive and, thus, beyond criticism.